steveklabnik/rust_for_rubyists/book/chapter-07.md

 Basically, idiomatic Rust code will... not use pointers at all, and just use values.
 If you need a pointer, use owned pointers, as they won't involve the GC.
-If you're writing a function that needs to take a pointer, use borrowed pointers, rather than being specific, and once you need managed pointers, you'll know.
+If you're writing a function that needs to take a pointer, use borrowed pointers, rather than being specific.